OregonStateUniversity/ScheduleIt/docs/REGRESSION_TESTS.md

 10. Find your meeting again on the manage page.
 11. Check that the user file is correct.
 12. Remove the user (yourself) from the meeting.
-13. Verify that you received ¡®confirmation¡¯ and ¡®removed from event notification¡¯ emails in your osu gmail account (onid@oregonstate.edu).
+13. Verify that you received 'confirmation' and 'removed from event notification' emails in your osu gmail account (onid@oregonstate.edu).
 14. Delete the meeting.
 15. Verify meeting is no longer listed on your manage and reservations pages.